DSACMS/ospo-guide/resources/GLOSSARY.md

 - Reviewers start discussions on the proposed changes by commenting on the pull request.
 After a full review, they can either approve your pull request to merge or request for any edits.

 4. [Merge the Pull Request](https://docs.github.com/en/get-started/start-your-journey/hello-world#merging-your-pull-request)
-- Once your pull request has been reviewed and approved, you merge in your pull request, resulting in your changes on your branch being incorporated into the main branch.
+- Once your pull request has been reviewed and approved, merge in your pull request, resulting in your changes on your branch being incorporated into the main branch.

 # CMS-Specific GitHub Resources
 <!--- TODO: These resources could use some blurbs/context. -->